-Pursuant to the Safe Drinking Water Act ("SDWA") and the EPA's National Primary Drinking Water Regulations ("NPDWRs"), which are implemented by the Commission's Water Supply Division, potable (drinking) water provided by a Utility District to more than twenty-five (25) people or fifteen (15) service connections is subject to extensive federal and state regulation as a public water supply system, which includes, among other requirements, frequent sampling and analyses.
-Utility District's must generally provide treated water that meets the primary and secondary drinking water quality standards adopted by the Commission, the applicable disinfectant residual and inactivation standards, and the other regulatory action levels established under the agency's rules.
+Pursuant to the Safe Drinking Water Act ("SDWA"), potable (drinking) water provided by a district to more than twentyfive (25) people or fifteen (15) service connections will be subject to extensive federal and state regulation as a public water supply system, which include, among other requirements, frequent sampling and analyses.
 Additional or more stringent regulations or requirements pertaining to these and other drinking water contaminants in the future could require installation of more costly treatment facilities.

-Operations of a Utility District's sewer facilities is subject to regulation under the Federal Clean Water Act and the Texas Water Code.
-All discharges of pollutants into the nation's navigable waters must comply with the Clean Water Act ("CWA").
+Operations of the District's sewer facilities will be subject to regulation under the Federal Clean Water Act and the Texas Water Code.
+All discharges of pollutants into the nation's navigable waters must comply with the Clean Water Act.
 The Clean Water Act allows municipal wastewater treatment plants to discharge treated effluent to the extent allowed under permits issued pursuant to the National Pollutant Discharge Elimination System ("NPDES") program.
-On September 14, 1998, the EPA authorized Texas to implement the NPDES program, which is called the Texas Pollutant District Elimination System program ("TPDES").
+On September 14, 1998, EPA authorized Texas to implement the NPDES program, which is called the Texas Pollutant District Elimination System program.

-Construction activities and operations of Utility Districts, such as the District, are also potentially subject to stormwater discharge permitting requirements under provisions from Section 402 of the Clean Water Act and Chapter 26 of the Texas Water Code.
-The permitting process is, in most instances, managed by the Commission through its TPDES.
-TPDES permits set limits on the type of and quality of discharge, in accordance with state and federal laws and regulations.
-The CWA and the Texas Water Code require municipal wastewater treatment plants to establish the total maximum allowable daily load ("TMDL") of certain pollutants into the water bodies.
-The TMDLs that Utility District's may discharge may have an impact on the Utility District's ability to obtain and maintain TPDES permits.
+Construction activities and operations of conservation and reclamation district, such as the District, are also potentially subject to stormwater discharge permitting requirements under provisions from Section 402 of the Clean Water Act and Chapter 26 of the Texas Water Code.
+The permitting process is, in most instances, managed by the Commission through its Texas Pollutant Discharge Elimination System ("TPDES").